Table of Contents

 Stunning nature near Krasnoyarsk

 If you like hiking or rock climbing, Krasnoyarsk is the best location to go.
 The Stolby National Park is stunning.
 It is great to hike in the Eastern Sayan Mountains or climb one of the rock pillars.
 Our plan was only hiking, but our plans luckily never too firm.
-Our host was a rock climber and he had a free day at work, so it isn’t hard to imagine that we headed straight to the national park from the railway station.
+Our host was a rock climber, and he had a free day at work, so it isn’t hard to imagine that we headed straight to the national park from the railway station.
 It was my first ever try, so you can imagine how it went.
 But I made it (with a little help)!
 The view from the top of the rocks rewarded my suffering.

 Here we come, Asia: Irkutsk and Lake Baikal

 Next days we drove around the island in a UAZ with other tourists.
-The island is the spiritual center of the Buryat people and culture, full of colorful religious memorials, shaman relics, the famous shaman rock and altars decorated with prayer flags.
+The island is the spiritual center of the Buryat people and culture, full of colorful religious memorials, shaman relics, the famous shaman rock, and altars decorated with prayer flags.
 Besides the cultural places, you can enjoy swimming in the cold Lake Baikal.
 It is the world’s deepest lake and the biggest sweet-water lake in Asia.
 It has 20% of the world’s fresh water supply as well.

 Trans-Siberia: Ulan Ude – Vladivostok and the accident

-That was a good time to start thinking of our way back and buy plane tickets to Moscow – they were basically in the same price as buying them 2-3 months ahead.
+That was a good time to start thinking of our way back and buy plane tickets to Moscow – they were basically at the same price as buying them 2-3 months ahead.

 In total, we traveled almost 10 000 km on the Trans-Siberian railway with all the detours in one month.
 The average speed of the trains was around 40 km per hour.
 We spent 10 days and 8 nights on trains and one night at a railway station.
 We traveled on three different train classes and boarded 10 trains.

 We successfully crossed Siberia!